 Please Google for more of these if you’re interested.

 I’m not part of a controlled trial, so I cannot say that turmeric is absolutely what treated my depression.
 I wasn’t even ingesting a lot of it—just as much as fits in a little tea bag.
 But it is the only thing I can attribute the change to, and since I’ve continued to take it, I’ve had no more depressive episodes.

 My head is clear.
 My head has never been this clear, not for as long as I can remember.
 Things that would usually bother me are rolling off like rain on an umbrella.
 I’m not in a fog anymore.
 I don’t feel that second version of myself that always seems to be lurking, waiting to overtake me.
 I’m at zero.
 Even late at night, when it would usually creep up, there’s nothing there.
 I wake up happy.
 I got to bed happy.
 It’s not the false, skimmed-over happiness of a good day or a glass of wine.
 I feel this all the way to my core.
 The darkness is gone.

 I’ve upgraded my turmeric ginger tea (which I’ve restocked, despite it being sad in the ginger category) to golden milk, which is a blend of turmeric, ginger (yay!), cinnamon, and black pepper (you can’t taste it) stirred into hot milk like a latte.
 I use almond milk.
 You could stick it in coffee.
 Stir it into rice.
-Mine’s a powder (pre-blended and bought on Amazon because I’m lazy) but you can make your own with a trip to the grocery store.
+I buy DelighTeas Ayurvedic Golden Milk Latte, but you can make your own with a trip to the grocery store.

 The stuff’s delicious, and I say this as a hot chocolate enthusiast.
 I’ve substituted this for my daily winter hot chocolate for two weeks and don’t care.
 I feel so good, you could take chocolate from me permanently and I don’t think I’d cry.